voidpenguin-28/Textractor-ExtraExtensions/Textractor.GptApiTranslate/README.md

 5. Configurable timeout & retry logic for API network requests.
 6. Logging GPT API requests for tracing/debugging purposes.
 7. The capability to [use another API/endpoint](#how-to-integrate-custom-api-endpoints) similar to GPT (such as Google's Gemini), as of v1.2.
+8. As of v1.3: Auto-mapping the names (jp->romaji) and genders of characters, so that GPT assigns/translates them correctly.
+Reference documentation on the *NameMappingMode* config key for more details on how to integrate this feature.

 **Note that using the GPT API requires an API key, which much be retrieved from your OpenAI account.
 OpenAI does charge money for requests to their API.**